Iced Orange Cookies are a delicious cookie recipe that is lower in calories, too.

 How to make Iced Orange Cookies:

-It starts with a typical cookie dough.
-The butter used is less than in a typical cookie recipe.
-And there’s probably a little less sugar too.
+It starts with a typical cookie dough, though the butter used is less than in a usual cookie recipe.
+There’s probably a little less sugar too.
 Fresh orange juice makes up for the sweetness.
 And orange zest is added in too for a great orange flavor.
 Whole wheat flour gives these cookies a nutty flavor component.
 Be sure to use a cookie scoop to transfer the dough to the baking sheets so the cookies will be relatively even-sized.

 Let the cookies cool before you turn them into iced orange cookies.
 The icing is a simple mix of powdered sugar, butter, vanilla extract and salt.
 Freshly squeezed orange juice is added in to thin it out to spreading consistency.